kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/README.md

 The first canonical variate pair, with a correlation of approximately **51.2%**, represents the strongest relationship between the two variable sets, indicating that about **26%** (\(R^2 = 0.2619\)) of the variance in one canonical variate is explained by the other.
 The second canonical variate pair has a weaker correlation of about **35.3%**, corresponding to roughly **12%** (\(R^2 = 0.1243\)) shared variance, suggesting that it captures less of the common structure between the datasets compared to the first pair.<br>

-The full code is available in the [Problem-2_ Canonical Correlation analysis.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-2_%20Canonical%20Correlation%20analysis.ipynb) file.
+The full code is available in the [Problem-2_ Canonical Correlation analysis.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-2_%20Canonical%20Correlation%20analysis.ipynb) file.<br>
 <br>Go back to **Table of Contents** [here](#table-of-contents)<br>